WHY THERE IS NO SUCH THING AS “ADDICTION” –

 That’s not a disease, let alone a brain disease.

 Brain diseases are treated with medications, surgeries, other biomedical interventions.
-The treatments described by the Surgeon General are what we call skills training and psychotherapies for anxiety, depression, or other emotional disturbance, and it turns out that is the evidence-supported treatment model for all substance use problems, the subject of multiple upcoming posts.
+The treatments described by the Surgeon General are what we call skills training and psychotherapies for anxiety, depression, or other emotional disturbance, and it turns out that is the evidence-supported treatment model for all substance use problems, the subject of multiple posts for example here, here and here.

 Another, independent invalidation of the “chronic brain disease” fabrication that emerged from his comments is about cause-and-effect, because causes can’t work backward in time.